Jastrebarsko: Antiquity

 In 1865, remnants of a Roman settlement were uncovered in Repišće, Klinča Sela, a village in Jastrebarsko metropolitan area.
 Further archeological investigation in the late 20th century classified them as a villa rustica and a necropolis consisting of six tumuli, both dating to the early Roman Empire period.
-The remnants are deemed to be the westernmost group of Noric-Pannonian tumuli and they make a very rare occasion of tombstones located directly on top of tumuli, which is in the rest of Croatia recorded only in Donji Čehi.
-The location of this archeological site on the fluvial terraces of the local Konjava stream is attributed to the peaceful state of the central Roman Empire, which in turn led to formation of settlements in river valleys.
+The remnants are deemed to be the westernmost group of Noric-Pannonian tumuli and they make a very rare occasion of tombstones located directly on top of tumuli, which in the rest of Croatia is recorded only in Donji Čehi.
+The location of this archeological site on the fluvial terraces of the local Konjava stream is attributed to the peaceful state of the central Roman Empire, which in turn led to the formation of settlements in river valleys.

 Sveta Marija pod Okićem (lit.
-'Saint Mary under Okić') (locally nicknamed Grič), an archeological site located some 2.5 km north of Repišće dating to 4th century, shows a migration from easily accessible locations to steeper hills and creation of isolated walled refugia.
+'Saint Mary under Okić') (locally nicknamed Grič), an archeological site located some 2.5 km north of Repišće dating to the 4th century, shows a migration from easily accessible locations to steeper hills and creation of isolated walled refugia.
 This is attributed to the loss of stability in the Pannonian region and in the Empire overall.
-A necropolis belonging to Sveta Marija was found on the small valley of Popov Dol and small items were excavated therefrom.
+A necropolis belonging to Sveta Marija was found on the small valley of Popov Dol and small items were excavated there.
 Those were mostly bronze bracelets and glass chalices, items that Romans buried with their deceased.
 Two similar sites were found in the vicinity: Pavlovčani and Plešivica pass.